gotdan/UiBot/readme.md

 function submitHandler(e) {
   Browser.msgBox(e.parameter.period);
 }
 ```

 ## Code
 The code for UiBot is released under the permissive MIT license and was written in [CoffeeScript](http://coffeescript.org) and compiled to Javascript.
-It is available on Github at TBD.
+It is available on Github at https://github.com/gotdan/UiBot.
 Inspiration for the design came from [ExtJs](http://www.sencha.com/products/extjs/)

 ## Roadmap
 Future additions to UiBot may include support for other handlers and for validators.
 For now,  you can build most of your interface in UiBot and then write non-click related handlers and validators using the traditional UI Service api.